 - FOR-2003-12-11-1500 Regulation of a voluntary registration system for CAM (Forskrift om frivillig registerordning for utøvere av alternativ behandling)

-This regulation details procedures for listing in the voluntary, official ALTBAS Registry, which is meant to improve patient’s safety as well as professionalism among CAM practitioners.
+This regulation details procedures for listing in the voluntary, official ALTBAS Registry, which is meant to improve patient’s safety by setting a minimum standard of professionalism among CAM practitioners.

-Listing here does not imply official recognition of the provider or his/ her therapies; but ensures patients that the provider has a company listed in the Register of Business Enterprises (Enhetsregisteret); holds a membership in a government-approved practitioner's association with the possibility to make complaints; and holds a valid liability insurance for potential claims for injuries sustained in their CAM practise.
+Listing here does not imply official recognition of the provider or his/ her therapies; but ensures patients that the provider has a company listed in the Register of Business Enterprises (Enhetsregisteret); holds a membership in a government-approved providers' association with the possibility to make complaints; and that the provider holds a valid liability insurance for potential claims for injuries sustained in their CAM practise.

-If you wish to register in ALTBAS, you must first become a member in an approved association.
-The different associations' minimum requirements to new members are not standardized and varies greatly.
+Providers opting to register in ALTBAS, must first and hold a membership in an approved providers' association.
+The various associations' minimum requirements to new members are not standardized and varies substantially, both when it comes to education, training and experience.

-There is also a number of other, non-approved CAM providers' associations, but holding a membership in one of these do not qualify you for listing in ALTBAS.
+There is also a number of other, non-governmental-approved CAM providers' associations.
+Holding a membership in one of these will not qualify for listing in ALTBAS.
 For an overview of all known CAM providers' associations in Norway, visit this page.

 The reimbursement status of CAM practices and CAM products

-Expenses for healthcare given from medically qualified professionals are generally reimbursed substantially by the National Insurance Scheme (Folketrygden).
+Expenses for healthcare given inside/ by the official healthcare, from medically trained/ qualified professionals are generally reimbursed substantially by the National Insurance Scheme (Folketrygden).

-When CAM is provided by medically qualified health professionals expenses may be reimbursed; if the treatment is considered adequately integrated with conventional treatment and given inside the official healthcare system; such as acupuncture treatment from a midwife for relieving pain during labour inside the hospital; or the use of needles from a physiotherapist as a part of regular physiotherapy treatment.
+When CAM is provided by medically trained/ qualified healthcare professionals expenses may be reimbursed; if the treatment is considered "adequately integrated with conventional treatment" and given inside the official healthcare system.

-Expenses for over-the-counter (OTC) health products (such as dietary supplements, homeopathic/ antroposophic remedies and non-prescription plant-based drugs) are not reimbursed.
-Prescription plant-based drugs are reimbursed on the same level as pharmaceutical drugs.
-Homeopathic/ anthroposophic remedies are regulated as drugs.
+Expenses for over-the-counter (OTC) health products (such as dietary supplements, homeopathic/ antroposophic remedies and non-prescription plant-based or pharmaceutical drugs) are not reimbursed.
+Prescription plant-based drugs are reimbursed on the same level as prescription pharmaceutical drugs.
+To ensure patient safety, homeopathic/ anthroposophic remedies are regulated as drugs but without the demands for scientific evidence for efficacy.

 Responsibilities and claims for compensation after injures

-The government does not take responsibility for claims for compensation after injuries sustained by CAM treatment from non-medically qualified CAM providers.
+The government does not take responsibility for claims for compensation after injuries sustained by treatment from non-medically trained/ qualified providers.

 If the provider is medically qualified and the CAM treatment is considered adequately integrated into the standard treatment offered by the official health care services, the Act on Patient Injury Compensation (Pasientskadeloven) may apply and such compensation can be granted.

-- For example, claims following an injury sustained during acupuncture from a licensed physiotherapist may be covered, if it is considered an integral part of physiotherapy treatment usually given inside the official health care system.
+- For example, claims following an injury sustained during acupuncture from a licensed physiotherapist may be covered, depending on if it is considered an integral part of the physiotherapy treatment which is usually given inside the official health care system.

 Further official engagement in CAM

-For a while, the authorities also gave financial support to the CAM providers' own umbrella association SABORG, aiming to stimulate further professionalism through collaboration, alignment and development across associations.
-Today, SABORG is supported by ca 1/4 of known CAM providers' associations.
+For a while, Norwegian authorities also gave financial support to the CAM providers' own umbrella association SABORG, aiming to stimulate further professionalism through collaboration, alignment and development across the various providers' associations.
+Today, SABORG is supported by less than 1/4 of known CAM providers' associations.

 Practising medical healthcare and health-related services (CAM) and in Norway as a foreigner

-Persons from abroad who want to practise medical healthcare inside or outside the official health care system as medically qualified professionals, need to be registered and hold a license or authorisation.
-Further information on this and instructions on how to apply, is found here and the official Altinn Business Information website, under the heading occupational therapist.
+Medically trained/ qualified professionals from abroad who want to practise medical healthcare inside or outside Norway's official health care system, must be registered and hold a license or authorisation.
+Further information on this and instructions on how to apply, is found at the Norwegian Directorate of Health, plus at the official Altinn Business Information website, under the heading "occupational therapist".

-Though no registration, medical licence or authorization is needed to offer and practice CAM, one should be aware of the general national rules for starting up and running a business in Norway.
+Though no documented medical knowledge, education or training; as well as no registration, medical licence or authorization is needed to offer and practice CAM in Norway, one should be aware of the general national rules for starting up and running a business in Norway.
 Information about this may be found at Altinn.
 There, it is also provided a help line for those who seek further answers.
 Information about rules for taxation and VAT can be found at the Norwegian Tax Administration (Skatteetaten).

-If you are considering coming to Norway and practising CAM as an employee, ie. in someone else's clinique, you can find useful general information about working in Norway at the official Work in Norway web site.
+If you are considering coming to Norway and practising CAM as an employee, ie. in someone else's Clinique, you may find useful information about working in Norway at the official Work in Norway web site.